-Never operate the fan with the screen removed and always disconnect power before cleaning or servicing.
-Review the vent fan manufacturer's cleaning instructions before cleaning or servicing the fan.
+Never operate a fan with the screen removed Always disconnect power before maintenance.
+Review the manufacturer's instructions.

-To clean the screen, turn the fan motor and battery disconnect switch OFF.
+To clean the screen, turn OFF the fan, battery disconnect switch, and 24-key.
 The screen may be friction held or have retainer clips that need turned halfway to remove.
 Remove the screen and clean with a mild soap and water solution.
 Carefully pat dry with a soft cloth and reinstall.

 The use of certain cleaners can cause cracking and product failure.
-Review the vent fan manufacturer's cleaning instructions before cleaning or servicing the fan.
+Review the vent fan manufacturer's cleaning instructions.